kenchuks44/microservices-on-docker/README.md

 ```

 ## Step 2: Pushing code to repository
-We push the code to the repository by running the commands below:
+From the local dev environment, we push the code to the repository by running the commands below:

 ```
 git status